Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 6. Layups: Because Fancy Shots Are Cool, But Easy Points Win Games

-Layups are a basic skill that even the best players use every game.
+Layups are a fundamental skill that even the best players use every game.
 Teaching kids how to properly approach the hoop and use the backboard makes scoring a breeze.

 Fun Layup Games:

-• Around the Industry: Players make layups from different angles.
+• Around the World: Players make layups from different angles.

-• Layup Relay: Teams race in fine a set number of layups.
+• Layup Relay: Teams race to complete a set number of layups.

 • Left-Hand Challenge: Encourages kids to practice layups with their weaker hand.